jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 **Example**:
 - A HD 2 Mandalorian Fighter would have a (9-2) AC 7 using no armor, AC 7 using a Trooper Armor or equivalent, and AC 5 using his Mandalorian Armor.
-- A HD 3 Mandalorian Fighter would have a (9-3) AC 6 using no armor, AC 6 using a Trooper Armor or equivalent since the character defensive skills are better than the Trooper Armor protection, and AC 5 using his Mandalorian Armor, since the Mandaloriam Armor still better than the character defensive skills.
+- A HD 3 Mandalorian Fighter would have a (9-3) AC 6 using no armor, AC 6 using a Trooper Armor or equivalent since the character defensive skills are better than the Trooper Armor protection, and AC 5 using his Mandalorian Armor, since the Mandalorian Armor still better than the character defensive skills.

 ## Damage, HD and HP